sparkle-project/Sparkle/.github/pull_request_template.md

-(Insert summary of your pull request here)
+(Insert summary of your pull request here.
+Major changes in functionality without prior discussion may be rejected.)

 Fixes # (issue)